dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 It's not the short time gambling that works, its identifying the long term investments and sticking with it.

+It’s waiting that helps you as an investor, and a lot of people just can’t stand to wait.
+If you didn’t get the deferred-gratification gene, you’ve got to work very hard to overcome that.

 <span class='blue'>In my whole life, I haven't succeeded in something I wasn't interested in!</span>

+I constantly see people rise in life who are not the smartest, sometimes not even the most diligent, but they are learning machines.
+They go to bed every night a little wiser than they were when they got up and boy does that help, particularly when you have a long run ahead of you.

 You are a disaster if you don't know the edge of your competency.